 Like Field of Dreams, minus Kevin Costner and the schmaltz, The Public Brewery is living proof that if you build it they will come.

-It's a dream that covers a lot of bases and one that began when Dale noticed that a former grain store and auction house that was falling into dereliction was going to be pulled down and replaced with a factory.
+The Public Brewery’s story began when Dale noticed a former grain store and auction house that was falling into dereliction was going to be pulled down and replaced with a factory.
 He wondered whether it wouldn't be better put to use as a venue with a brew-your-own facility at its centre; he'd enjoyed a day at a similar business years earlier, albeit one where the hospitality side of things had left much to be desired.
 What if he could create his own, pass on the joys of the experience he'd had, but do it better?

-All in all, it's safe to say they were right in their hunch that this part of Melbourne was ripe for something crafty.
+All in all, it's safe to say the founders were right in their hunch this part of Melbourne was ripe for something crafty.